-- The voter confirms her selections and prints the ballot. - The voter then assembles the packet using the special envelopes received from the county board of elections and returns it by mail or delivers it in person to the county election board office or another secure location designated by the board.
-The instructions on the Remote Ballot Marking System indicate to the voter that the declaration appears on the side of the return envelope with the flap; however, the county board of elections should honor a signature and date anywhere on the return #11 envelope.
-The voter instructions also include steps to identify the secrecy envelope and return envelope.
+- The voter confirms their selections and prints the ballot. - The voter then assembles the packet using the special envelopes received from the county board of elections and returns it by mail or delivers it in person to the county election board office or another secure location designated by the board.
+The instructions on the Remote Ballot Marking System indicate to the voter that the declaration appears on the side of the return envelope with the flap; however, the county board of elections shall honor a signature and date anywhere on the return envelope.
+The voter instructions also include steps to identify the secrecy envelope and return envelope. - Voters with disabilities may authorize a representative to return their ballot using the Authorize Designated Agent for Mail-in or Absentee Ballot Form.